HPMRG/HPMRG.github.io/README.md

 ```
 ### Creating a local website

 First, clone this repository.
-I put mine in "handcockc.github.io".
+I put mine in "handcock.github.io".
+Rename it to \<git hub ID\>.github.io

 You can preview the website by running

 ```sh
 hugo server --baseURL http://localhost:1313/
 ```

-from the website directory (i.e., "handcockc.github.io").
+from the website directory (e.g., "handcock.github.io").
 This builds the website and creates a
 local web server to host it.
 It generates a link (the default is <http://localhost:1313/>)
 which can be pasted into a web browser.
 In the background, the hugo
 server also detects any change to the content and updates the website